tbensky/selenium-peoplesoft/README.md

 You see a call again to `wait_for_by_id()`, which does a `.click` instead of a `send_keys()`.
 This is the only difference between doing a text fill and a click in Selenium.

-It turns out that a more exacting way of finding elements in a page is using its "xpath."
+It turns out that a more exacting way of finding elements in a page is to use an "xpath" to an element.
 These are step by step paths into the DOM object to unambiguously point to an HTML element in a document.
 I gradually defaulted to using xpaths throughout this work, as they seem more reliable in finding elements, particularly in the vast PS HTML jungle.
-(PS HTML jungle: At some point, I even started feeling sorry for *browsers* used to interact with PS, and BTW: the Oracle Interactive Dashboard, which provide views of PS data locks up the Selenium IDE plugin.
+(PS HTML jungle: At some point, I even started feeling sorry for *browsers* used to interact with PS, and BTW: the Oracle Interactive Dashboard, which provide views of PS data locks up the Selenium IDE plugin.)

 It seems as if xpaths are generally frowned upon out there (i.e. on StackOverflow), as they are less robust in the long term, as any code changes to PS will break their use.
 (But I don't think PS changes very much.
 My xpaths have been going strong for over a year now.)